Credit Cards

 Lounge Access

-This is where Chase Sapphire Reserve® pulls ahead of Chase Sapphire Preferred®.
-The Chase Sapphire Reserve® has one of the best Priority Pass memberships in the business because it includes restaurant access.
-However, this is the same memberships that the Capital One Venture X Rewards Credit Card provides which is why I keep a Venture X and a Chase Sapphire Preferred® in my wallet instead of a Chase Sapphire Reserve®.
+This is where Chase Sapphire Reserve® Card pulls ahead of Chase Sapphire Preferred® Card.
+The Chase Sapphire Reserve® Card has a Priority Pass membership; however, this is the same memberships that the Capital One Venture X Rewards Credit Card, Amex Platinum, amongst others.

 • None